 Practice will make you perfect.

-However, a student pilot must remember not overshooting the final from the first day of their flight.
+However, a student pilot must remember not to overshoot the final from the first day of their flight.

 It is common for student pilots to overshoot the final due to several factors turning from the base.

-Overshooting the final will cause to make so many corrections on final to align the aircraft with the runway and too quickly.
+Overshooting the final will cause us to make so many corrections on the final to align the aircraft with the runway too quickly.

-As a result, student pilots have bad landings, and flight instructors are not satisfied.
+As a result, student pilots have bad landings, and flight instructors are unsatisfied.

-If your flight instructor is not satisfied, s/he will not release you for your first solo flight unless you improve your landings.
+If your flight instructor is unsatisfied, s/he will not release you for your first solo flight unless you improve your landings.